It's Time To Focus On The Long Run With Integra LifeSciences Holdings Corporation (IART) stock - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 10 analysts.
+10 analysts predict $397.3M in revenue for the current quarter.
 It ranges from a high estimate of $401.68M to a low estimate of $393.4M.
 As of the current estimate, Integra LifeSciences Holdings Corporation’s year-ago sales were $405.52M, an estimated decrease of -2.00% from the year-ago figure.
 For the next quarter, 6 analysts are estimating revenue of $382.69M, an increase of 1.60% over than the figure of -$2.00% in the same quarter last year.
 There is a high estimate of $393.27M for the next quarter, whereas the lowest estimate is $374.94M.

 A total of 12 analysts have provided revenue estimates for IART’s current fiscal year.
 The highest revenue estimate was $1.56B, while the lowest revenue estimate was $1.55B, resulting in an average revenue estimate of $1.56B.
 In the same quarter a year ago, actual revenue was $1.54B, up 1.00% from the average estimate.
 Based on 12 analysts’ estimates, the company’s revenue will be $1.61B in the next fiscal year.
 The high estimate is $1.64B and the low estimate is $1.59B.
 The average revenue growth estimate for next year is up 3.50% from the average revenue estimate for this year.